cedaro/better-internal-link-search/readme.txt

 == Changelog ==

 = 1.2.1 =
-* Fixed a bug with instant search in 3.5.
+* Fixed a bug with instant search in WordPress 3.5.
+* Better compatibility with plugins that create custom columns, specifically Codepress Admin Columns.
+* Cleaned up code formatting and whitespace.

 = 1.2 =
 * Added instant search on Manage Posts/Media screens.